-Not applicable - this is a nonproject proposal.
-In general, project activities will be in a variety of urban environments that experience ambient noise from traffic and other activities.
+Not applicable - this is a non-project proposal.
+Generally, project activities will take place in various urban environments that are exposed to ambient noise from traffic and other activities.

 2. What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site)?